shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Two-pointers
 - Don't try to apply algos right away.
 There could be simple array swapping/other operations that can be used for a simpler solution.

-**DFS:**
-    - There are cases where we are trying to backtrack essentially from the last failure with the help of a for loop to explore other solutions (similar to a graph structure / DFS for example).
-To catch a failed attempt and to continue exploring other options, catch the return False using an if condition and return True inside the if condition.

 **General Tips and Techniques:**: